SharePoint/sp-dev-docs/docs/general-development/office-365-cdn.md

 ### Set up and configure the Office 365 CDN using the SharePoint Online Management Shell

 > [!NOTE]
-> Before you can manage site collection app catalogs in your tenant, ensure that you have installed [SharePoint Online Management Shell](https://www.microsoft.com/en-us/download/details.aspx?id=35588).
+> Before you can manage site collection app catalogs in your tenant, ensure that you have installed the [SharePoint Online Management Shell](https://www.microsoft.com/en-us/download/details.aspx?id=35588).
 Next, connect to your SharePoint Online tenant using the `Connect-SPOService` cmdlet.

 #### Enable Office 365 CDN